jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Improved Spotlight Today, Group by Alarms, now expands Low and Informational Severity Alerts to display alarms individually. | SOSSE-6016
 Corrected a problem where the generated Deadlock List Report was incomplete. | SOSSE-5468 Corrected a problem where in a Federated environment, Connection names have underscores and not backslashes.
-SOSSE-4522
+SOSSE-4522 Corrected a problem when using the SQL Server Replication Subscriptions drilldown where selecting a Subscriber from the Subscription list results in an error. | SOSSE-49

 {% include links.html %}